AlonCang/Local/DarkestDark/DarkestDark.Data/Mini/Transitions/Problem Example Rundown.md

 > 1
 ----------
 Person says that thing 3 is very important.
-Its called ANTIMATTER.
+Its called Antimatter.
 What do you do?
 ----------
-1. Take ANTIMATTER
+1. Take Antimatter
-2. Speak further about ANTIMATTER
+2. Speak further about Antimatter
 3. Use CHAINSAW to kill person!
 4. Leave room

 > 2
 ----------
-Person says he would rather die than talk anymore about ANTIMATTER
+Person says he would rather die than talk anymore about Antimatter
 ----------
-1. Use CHAINSAW as weapon and demand ANTIMATTER
+1. Use CHAINSAW as weapon and demand Antimatter
-2. Use CHAINSAW as weapon and demand to speak more of ANTIMATTER
+2. Use CHAINSAW as weapon and demand to speak more of Antimatter
 3. Use CHAINSAW to kill person!
-4. Take ANTIMATTER
+4. Take Antimatter
 5. Leave room

 > 1
 ----------
-Person refuses to give ANTIMATTER
+Person refuses to give Antimatter
 ----------
-1. Use CHAINSAW as weapon and demand to speak more of ANTIMATTER
+1. Use CHAINSAW as weapon and demand to speak more of Antimatter
 2. Use CHAINSAW to kill person!
-3. Take ANTIMATTER
+3. Take Antimatter
 4. Leave room

 > 1
 ----------
-Person says he would rather die than talk anymore about ANTIMATTER
+Person says he would rather die than talk anymore about Antimatter
 ----------
 1. Use CHAINSAW to kill person!
-2. Take ANTIMATTER
+2. Take Antimatter
 3. Leave room

 > 2
 ----------
-Before you take ANTIMATTER, Person turns into enemy and attacks!
+Before you take Antimatter, Person turns into enemy and attacks!
 ----------
 1. Use CHAINSAW to kill person!
 2. Run away